U.S. Senate to vote on spending stopgap as COVID-19 aid debate continues

 Congressional leaders hope to attach a long-awaited COVID-19 relief package, the first since $3 trillion in aid was approved last spring to help mitigate pandemic-related shutdowns, job losses and other hardships.
 House Speaker Nancy Pelosi, asked Wednesday evening how long it might take to reach agreement, said: “I’m hoping soon.”

+Treasury Secretary Steven Mnuchin said on Thursday that his discussions with Republican and Democratic senators have made “a lot of progress,” adding that further discussions were expected later in the day.

+“My view is whatever we can agree on should be in the deal,” he told reporters.

 But agreement has remained elusive as proposals and counterproposals on COVID-19 aid have flown around the U.S. Capitol this week.
-Treasury Secretary Steven Mnuchin, McConnell, and a bipartisan group of lawmakers from both the House and Senate have all put ideas on the table.
+Mnuchin, McConnell and a bipartisan group of lawmakers from both the House and Senate have all put ideas on the table.

 Pelosi and Senate Democratic Leader Chuck Schumer say they view the bipartisan group negotiations as the best hope for a COVID-19 deal.